trustup/CERTIFY_project/README.md

-# CERTIFY - aCtive sEcurity foR connecTed devIces liFecYcle
+# CERTIFY – aCtive sEcurity foR connecTed devIces liFecYcle

 This repository contains the software components developed under the CERTIFY research project.
-Each component is organized in its own directory, and includes source code, a description, and associated data (e.g., datasets or data processing scripts).
+According to the architecture, depicted in the following figure, components are grouped by functional planes and organized as separate directories.
+Each component includes a description, execution package (source code, binaries, or Docker files), and associated data such as datasets or processing scripts.

 ## Structure

-- `package-1/`
 - `plane-1/`
   - `component-1/`
-      - `src/` – Source code
+    - `package/` – Code, executables, Docker configurations, or other run-related files
-      - `data/` – Datasets or data-related scripts
+    - `data/` – Datasets or scripts related to input/output handling
     - `README.md` – Description of the component
   - `component-2/`
-      - `src/`
+    - `package/`
     - `data/`
     - `README.md`
 - `plane-2/`
+  - `component-X/`
-...
+    - ...

 ## Access